Photon-Dark Photon Conversions in Background Electromagnetic Fields: Conclusion

 \section{Conclusion}

 The mixing of pseudoscalars with the photon in background electromagnetic fields has led to a vast ecosystem of experimental searches for new physics.
 The dark photon version of this story is usually not considered due to the Landau-Yang theorem.
+However, due to SM particles coupling to a mixed state of photon and dark photon, conversion does occur.

-Our focus in this paper has been to lay the theoretical groundwork for studying the mixing of photons and dark photons in background electromagnetic fields.
+Our focus in this paper has been to lay the theoretical groundwork for studying the mixing of photons and dark photons in strong background electromagnetic fields.
 The relevant diagram is a four-photon vertex obtained by integrating out the electron box diagram in non-linear QED.
 We started from the Schwinger Lagrangian and derived the equations of motion for the dark photon and the visible photon.
 We then provided expressions for the perpendicular and parallel refractive indices, including plasma effects, as well as the probability of photon-dark photon conversions.

 There are several future directions to be pursued.
 Firstly, our results should be applied to the extreme environments near the surface of magnetars.
-The magnetic field approaches and in some cases exceeds the quantum critical value, and we expect appreciable photon-dark photon conversions to occur.
-In particular, X-ray emission from magnetars should undergo attenuation due to this conversion, and this in turn should constrain the photon-dark photon coupling $\varepsilon$.
+The magnetic field approaches and in some cases exceeds the quantum critical value, although from the homogeneous case we do not expect appreciable photon-dark photon conversion to occur.
+Nevertheless, at resonance photon emission from magnetars should undergo possibly measurable attenuation due to this conversion, and this in turn should constrain the photon-dark photon coupling $\varepsilon$.
 A detailed treatment would require the probability of conversion in a dipolar magnetic field, and is left for the future.

 Secondly, our results should be applied to the extreme environments in the upcoming 10 PW optical laser systems.
 These setups target the investigation of non-linear QED as a fundamental physics goal.
 To this, one can add the photon-dark photon mixing scenarios as well.
 For these lasers, the intensities are somewhat lower than the quantum critical value.
 Nevertheless, the effect of dark photons on the dichroism and birefringence of the vacuum in these environments may be interesting.